open-component-model/ocm/pkg/config/README.md

 ```

 It offers the possibility to register configuration objects of arbitrary types.
-This is implemented by types objects, like for the other kinds of data context.
+This is implemented by typed objects, like for the other kinds of data context.
 Using this feature it is possible to decode configuration objects from
 yaml documents or fragments.